-German military investigates 60 potential Islamists in Bundeswehr
+Germany investigates 60 possible Islamists in armed forces

 In October, another Syrian refugee was arrested on suspicion of planning a major attack in Berlin after police discovered explosives in his apartment.

-(Reporting by Sabine Siebold,; Writing by Andrea Shalal,; Editing by Stephen Powell)
+Reporting by Sabine Siebold; Writing by Andrea Shalal; Editing by Stephen Powell and Alexander Smith